hurtfulclub/thm_writeups/Relevant.md

 Running Gobuster gives us nothing interesting in terms of directories and takes very long.
 I used directory-list-2.3-medium.txt

-At this point, the machine became unresponsive which was common in this lab and I had to restart it.
+The machine became unresponsive which was common in this lab and I had to restart it.
 I ran MS17-010 SMB RCE Detection to see if maybe the system is vulnerable to EternalBlue.
 The result told me that the host is likely vulnerable to it, so I tried running EternalBlue.

 ![](attachments/Pasted%20image%2020250201172528.png)

-Running EternalBlue did not actually work and it once again froze the system.
+It did not work and again froze the system.

-Once again, feeling stuck the only thing I can think of is to nmap all the ports instead of just the 1000 most popular ports.
+The only thing I can think of is to nmap all the ports instead of just the 1000 most popular ports.
 This also takes very long.

 ![](attachments/Pasted%20image%2020250201174152.png)